talex5/ocaml-wayland/README.md

 it will want to recognise it as a region it created earlier, with private state holding the list of rectangles.

-You can attach data to a handler by specifying `~user_data` when creating the handler, and get it back using `Proxy.user_data`.
+You can attach data to a handler by specifying `method user_data` when creating the handler, and get it back using `Proxy.user_data`.

 Ideally, the application would define the `user_data` type,